prisma/prisma1/content/04-Reference/02-Database/02-Data-Modelling.md

 <InfoBox type=warning>

 Notice that you can not have custom fields that are called `createdAt` and `updatedAt` and of type `DateTime!`.
-When adding these to a model type, they will automatice be managed by Graphcool.
+When adding these to a model type, they will automatice be managed by Graphcool and are read-only for your application.

 </InfoBox>